Project

 Actions #4

-Updated by mdellweg over 2 years ago
+Updated by mdellweg almost 3 years ago

 I would rename no_perms_warning to with_no_perm and once that is used on a queryset using with_perm should raise an exception, too.